Last Updated: March 25, 2026

 Where to Buy

 Coral red pencilfish are a specialty species available from dedicated online retailers and importers.
-They’re not common at chain pet stores but can be found through these trusted sources:
+They’re not common at chain pet stores but is found through these trusted sources:

 Frequently Asked Questions